MajidGuluzade/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 plt.show()
 ```
 ![alt text](image.png)
-*Figure 3: The Interference Pattern.*
+*Figure 1: The Interference Pattern of Waves from Three Sources .*
 ### Explanation of Heatmap Script

 The script generates a 2D heatmap showing the interference pattern of waves from three sources arranged in a triangle.
 The pattern displays alternating regions of high (red) and low (blue) wave displacement due to constructive and destructive interference, with the sources marked as black dots.